Detailed Rules

 A flathead showing signs of black spots in the flesh

-Black Fillets Project online form.
-Read the
+Black Fillets Project research Report.

 Flathead Fact Sheets